DAN SHIPSIDES - Bamboo Support

 The bamboo and an eight man work team was imported from Hong Kong to construct the scaffolding structure which entirely covered the facade of the building in the same manner as development sites would have building facades clad in steel scaffolding.
 To all extensive purposes the structure was functional and the design of the structure was identical to working scaffolding in many countries in Asia ( where the use of bamboo scaffolding is common place ).
 The process of construction took ten days and four days to dismantle.
 These “live” periods were conceived as integral aspects of the project and with the workers moving dramatically in choreographed actions high above the street on poles were in many ways were the most active visual period.
 In between these times the structure was standing for two months whilst development proceeded on the interior of the building.

 The questions raised by the project concern the nature of cultural identity within such corporate global economic and cultural relations.
 Would the streets of Dublin be redeveloped so rapidly without Ireland’s strategic position within Europe (and European funds) and without its’ consequent global overseas investment?
 What effects does or will this have on national and local identity….and why are Nissan sponsoring one of the biggest cultural / art awards in Ireland?
 How society reorientates and adapts within these changing cultural and economic climates is a significant issue that implicates everybody.

-Bamboo Support Nissan Art Project for the Millenium.
+Bamboo Support Nissan Art Award.
 IMMA.
 Dublin 2000